 Project Manager, Forum on Asia-Pacific Security

-Juliet Lee is the Project Assistant at the Forum on AsiaPacific Security at the NCAFP, where she organizes Track 1 1⁄2 and Track II conferences and meetings on Northeast Asian security issues.
+Juliet Lee is the Associate Project Manager at the Forum on Asia-Pacific Security at the NCAFP, where she organizes Track 1 1⁄2 and Track II conferences and meetings on Northeast Asian security issues.
 She is also a Pacific Forum CSIS Young Leader, 2018 cohort.
-Her research interests include U.S.China relations and cross-Taiwan Strait security.
+Her research interests include U.S.-China relations and cross-Taiwan Strait security.
 She holds an M.A. in International Affairs from New York University, where she completed a Master’s thesis on the roles of economic interdependence and Taiwan’s electoral politics on cross-Strait security.
 Juliet also graduated from the University of Richmond with a B.A. in International Studies: World Politics & Diplomacy and minors in French and Chinese, and she speaks Mandarin.

 Simran R. Maker is the Director of the Cybersecurity Initiative and the Middle East Initiative at the National Committee on American Foreign Policy (NCAFP).
 She focuses on addressing the evolving threat landscapes in these areas through her research and analysis as well as through closed-door conferences, roundtables, and symposiums with experts, practitioners, and government officials.
 Outside her organization, Simran remains an active contributor and participant in working groups and studies on geopolitics and security.
 Her portfolio has evolved to include strategic research and analysis on an array of geopolitical issues such as cybersecurity, counterterrorism, great power competition, and the changing nature of warfare.